 Understanding Eye Pressure

-Understanding Eye Pressure - Intraocular Pressure and Glaucoma
+Understanding Eye Pressure - what is Intraocular Pressure

 Eye pressure, also known as intraocular pressure (IOP), is a crucial aspect of eye health that often goes unnoticed until it becomes a concern.
 Maintaining optimal eye pressure is essential for preserving vision and preventing conditions like glaucoma, a leading cause of blindness worldwide.
 Keep reading to learn more about eye pressure, how it’s measured, its significance in eye health, and what you can do to keep it in check.